 Academic standards are established and maintained by higher education institutions themselves using an extensive and sophisticated range of shared quality assurance approaches and structures.
-Standards and quality in institutions are underpinned by the universal use of external examiners, a standard set of indicators and other reports, by the activities of the QAA and in professional areas by relevant professional, statutory and regulatory bodies.
-This ensures that institutions meet national expectations described in the FHEQ: subject benchmark statements, the Code of Practice and programme specifications.
+Standards and quality in institutions are underpinned by the universal use of external examiners, a standard set of indicators and other reports, and in professional areas by relevant professional, statutory and regulatory bodies.
+This ensures that institutions meet national expectations described in the FHEQ: subject benchmark statements, the Quality Code and programme specifications.